Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

 Under the assumption that a trivial product state (e.g., $(|\uparrow\rangle\langle\uparrow|)^N$) remains robust under the action of $\mathcal{E}$, the first term in Eq.~\eqref{Eq:nice_inequality} decays exponentially with $l_B$ {for sufficiently small $p$}.
 This assumption is equivalent to requiring that the trivial phase corresponding to a product state is a stable phase of matter, {which has been proven in Ref.~\cite{zhang2025conditional} for a broad class of channels}.
-Moreover, Fano's inequality \cite{fano1961transmission} implies that $S_\sigma(D|B)$ also decays exponentially for any $p$-bounded local channel with sufficiently small $p$. {Therefore, for sufficiently small $p$, the Markov length remains finite and the decohered density matrix is in the same phase of matter as $\rho_0$~\cite{sang2025stability,sang2025mixed}}.
+Moreover, Fano's inequality \cite{fano1961transmission} implies that $S_\sigma(D|B)$ also decays exponentially for any $p$-bounded channel with sufficiently small $p$.
+Therfore, the Markov length remains finite throughout any local path satisying $0\leq p'\leq p$.
+Within the local-reversibility framework, the decohered density matrix is therefore in the same phase as $\rho_0$~\cite{sang2025stability,sang2025mixed} and it guarantees a reverse quasi-local channel $\mathcal{E}^{-1}$ such that $\mathcal{E}^{-1}[\rho(p)]=\rho_0$~\cite{sang2025stability,sang2025mixed}.
+As an aside, let $T$ be any $\mathbb{Z}_2$-symmetric channel whose steady state is $\rho_0$.
+The existence of $\mathcal{E}^{-1}$ then allows one to construct a quasi-local channel $\mathcal{E}T\mathcal{E}^{-1}$ whose steady state is $\rho(p)$---\textit{a state with long-range order, but without Ising symmetry}, i.e., $\prod_i X_i \,\rho(p)\, \prod_i X_i \neq \rho(p)$~\footnote{We thank John McGreevy for a helpful discussion on this point}.
+This is reminiscent of Toom's model~\cite{toom1974nonergodic,toom1980stable}.
 We briefly comment on generalization to other binary classical codes in Ref.~\cite{supplement}.

 We will now consider a few additional applications/demonstrations of our general results.